DaiYoyo2/Homework5/README.md

 ### 实验五数据
 A directory named data ,two text file ,train.txt and test_without_lable.txt .
 In data , there are the training datasets like 1.jpg and 1.txt .

+# notice
+Because the dataset is too big , so I didn't upload it .